Rakshithpradeep/NITCONF/docs/README.md

 ### **2.2.1.View Submissions by Authors:**

-Program committee can comprehensively view all papers submitted by authors, gaining a holistic understanding of the conference content.
+Program committee can comprehensively view all papers submitted by authors.

 ### **2.2.2.Assign Reviewing Tasks to Reviewers:**

- Program committee members have the authority to strategically allocate reviewing tasks to specific reviewers, ensuring a balanced and thorough evaluation process.
+ Program committee members have the authority to strategically allocate reviewing tasks to specific reviewers.

 ### **2.2.3.Send Reminders for Reviewer Schedule:**

-The platform enables committee members to issue timely reminders to reviewers, helping to keep the evaluation process on track and ensuring deadlines are met
+The platform enables committee members to issue timely reminders to reviewers.

-### **2.2.4.Contact Authors for Clarifications:**
+### **2.2.4.Contact Authors and reviewers for Clarifications:**

-Committee members can easily communicate with authors, seeking clarifications or additional information to enhance the evaluation process.
+Committee members can easily communicate with authors and reviwers

 ### **2.2.5.Make Acceptance or Rejection Decisions:**

-Ultimately, the committee possesses the power to make crucial decisions regarding the acceptance or rejection of papers, shaping the final composition of the conference program.
+Ultimately, the committee possesses the power to make crucial decisions regarding the acceptance or rejection of papers.

 ### **2.2.6.Assign Additional Reviewer for Complex Cases:**